qpsolvers/free_for_all_qpbenchmark/README.md

 # Free-for-all test set for QP solvers

 This repository contains quadratic programs (QPs) in a format suitable for [qpbenchmark](https://github.com/qpsolvers/qpbenchmark).
-It is open to problems from all fields.
-(To keep a reasonable bandwidth, new problems are submitted one at a time.)
-Here is the report produced by this benchmarking tool:
+It is [free-for-all](https://en.wiktionary.org/wiki/free-for-all#Noun), open to problems from all fields, hard and easy.
+Here is the report produced by the benchmarking tool:

 <p align=center>
   📈 <a href="results/free_for_all_qpbenchmark_ref.md"><strong>Free-for-all test set results</strong></a>